-In those cases when the internal oscillator block is the default clock on Reset, the Fast RC oscillator (INTOSC) will be used as the device clock source.
-It will initially start at 1 MHz, the postscaler selection that corresponds to the Reset value of the IRCF2:IRCF0 bits ('100').
+In those cases when the internal oscillator block, without PLL, is the default clock on Reset, the Fast RC oscillator (INTOSC) will be used as the device clock source.
+It will initially start at 1 MHz, the postscaler selection that corresponds to the Reset value of the IRCF<2:0> bits ('100').

-Regardless of the setting of FOSC2, INTRC will always be enabled on device power-up.
+Regardless of which primary oscillator is selected, INTRC will always be enabled on device power-up.
 It serves as the clock source until the device has loaded its configuration values from memory.
 It is at this point that the FOSC Configuration bits are read and the oscillator selection of the operational mode is made.

-Note that either the primary clock or the internal oscillator will have two bit setting options for the possible values of SCS1:SCS0, at any given time, depending on the setting of FOSC2.
+Note that either the primary clock source, or the internal oscillator, will have two bit setting options for the possible values of the SCS<1:0> bits at any given time.